cyrus-and/cyrus-and.github.io/advisories/_posts/2019-04-15-vesta-control-panel-0.9.8-23-reflected-xss-in-file-manager-api.md

 ---
 title: '[CVE-2019-9841] Vesta Control Panel 0.9.8-23 — Reflected XSS in file manager API'
+description: The insufficient output sanitization and inappropriate content type of the responses of the file manager API allows to run arbitrary JavaScript code in the context of the web application.
 tags: [CVE, Vesta Control Panel, XSS]
 ---